-Soil samples were collected from each species block in early April.
 Switchgrass blocks were sprayed with Roundup in early spring.
 Both dairy manure and composted dairy manure were applied in early spring at greenup of the cool-season grasses.
 Samples of manure and compost were taken to DairyOne labs for analysis.
 Nitrogen, P and K fertilizers were applied to cool-season grasses at spring green-up.
 Nitrogen fertilizer applied was 100 lbs/a.
 N, P, and K were applied to switchgrass in mid-May, with 75 lbs N/a.
-Due to excessive rainfall in spring and early summer, irrigation of half of all blocks was delayed and eventually dropped as an option for 2009, as the impact of irrigation would have been minimal.
-This meant that we had 6 replicates per site, instead of 3 replicates of irrigated and non-irrigated plots.
-The expectation is that this normally droughty site will be more droughty in 2010 and irrigation will be applied to half the blocks using a reel irrigation rig.
+Three of the six field replicates were irrigated in 2011, to assess the impact of moisture availability on yield and quality.

-Reed canarygrass and tall fescue were harvested July 9, 2009.
+Reed canarygrass and tall fescue were harvested July 6 and 7, 2011.
 The remaining 50 lbs of N fertilizer was applied following harvest.
 The single harvest of switchgrass was taken after frost on Oct.
-16, 2009.
+11, 2011.
 A second harvest of reed canarygrass and tall fescue was also taken at that time.
 Soil samples were taken from all plots following the fall harvest.
-Soil samples were taken to the Cornell Nutrient Analysis lab for analyses.
-Plant samples from all harvests were sent to Cumberland Valley Analytical Services for analysis, results are not yet completed by CVAS in time for this report.
+Plant samples from all harvests were sent to Dairyland Labs for analysis.